chormunlam/onlyFans/README.md

 no user...
 let add some condition on the Post.js, make the avatoat , username, handler is null or not: post.User?.avatar

+## now set up the aws Storage

+only sign in use can view , uplaod and delete